Beef Bourguignon (Boeuf Bourguignon)

 • bouquet garni with 1 bay leaf and 2 sprigs of thyme

-• 1 pkg (about 15 onions) small pear onions
+• 1 pkg (about 15 onions) small pearl onions, peeled tips & tricks

 • 10 medium white button mushrooms, halved